 The existing datasets for fairness recommendation studies are relatively rich.
-As seen in Table 9, there are a relatively large number of recommendation datasets containing attribute information.
-The scenarios of these datasets are diverse, containing movie recommendations (e.g., Movielens, Flixter, and Netflix), e-commerce recommendations (e.g., Amazon, ModCloth), and job recommendations (e.g., Xing).
-These datasets contain both large-scale datasets (e.g., Amazon) and small-scale datasets (e.g., Movielens 100K).
+As seen in Table 9, there is a relatively large number of recommendation datasets containing attribute information.
+The scenarios of these datasets are diverse, containing movie recommendations (e.g., MovieLens, Flixter, and Netflix), e-commerce recommendations (e.g., Amazon, ModCloth), and job recommendations (e.g., Xing).
+These datasets contain both large-scale datasets (e.g., Amazon) and small-scale datasets (e.g., MovieLens 100K).
 The types of interactions in existing datasets are diverse, containing impressions, clicks, and ratings.
 Moreover, some datasets contain multi-modal information, such as Amazon and Yelp.

 As there is different available information in different scenarios, the attributes considered by researchers are often dataset-specific and vary significantly from one dataset to another, especially for item attributes.
-For user attributes, gender and age are frequently considered since these attributes are demanded to be fairly treated by anti-discrimination laws.
-In contrast, item attributes researchers are concerned about are more diverse and contain categories, publishing years, providers, etc.
+For user attributes, gender and age are frequently considered, since these attributes are demanded to be fairly treated by anti-discrimination laws.
+In contrast, item attributes researchers are concerned about are more diverse and contain categories, publishing years, providers, and so on.

 Apart from these data-specific attributes, there are also some generic attributes to divide groups, such as user activity and item popularity, which only depend on interactions and can be obtained in all datasets.
 Researchers who cannot use sensitive attributes for some reasons (e.g., privacy) could consider using interaction information to construct these generic attributes.
-However, it should be noted that such generic attributes are often dynamic, i.e., an individual may
+However, it should be noted that such generic attributes are often dynamic, i.e., an individual may belong to different groups at different times.
+For example, a current popular item may be cold in the previous time, which means it belonged to the protected group previously but is in the unprotected group now [30].